 IFRS 11 does not prescribe specific transition accounting for a reclassification triggered by a change in facts and circumstances.
 In practice, the change is accounted for prospectively from the date the facts change.
 For a shift from joint operation to joint venture, the party derecognises its share of the individual assets and liabilities and recognises an equity method investment at the carrying amount of its net interest at the date of change.
 For the reverse, the equity method investment is derecognised and replaced with line-by-line recognition at carrying amounts.

-Your file should document the date the facts changed, the specific contractual or operational change that triggered reassessment, the classification analysis under the new facts, and the accounting entries.
+Your file should document the date the facts changed, the specific contractual or operational change that triggered reassessment and the classification analysis under the new facts.
+Include the accounting entries.
 If the change occurs mid-year, you also need to consider whether the arrangement was correctly accounted for up to the change date.

 Practical checklist for your next joint arrangement file